 Gut strings are made from just that—guts, or serosa, the outermost layer of a cow’s intestines.
 On average, it takes the bodies of three animals to make just one string.
 Cows—or any other animals—shouldn’t die for our music, especially when gut strings can easily be replaced with ones made of nylon or steel, which can be found in most music stores.

 The bows used to play string instruments are sometimes made with horsehair.
 Animals need their hair more than we do—not to mention that horses used for their hair are often slaughtered and made into glue.
 Choose bows made from carbon fiber or fiberglass, such as those offered by Incredibow and Cardiff Violins.
 Many players—including Dr. Ioana Galu, assistant professor of violin and chamber music at the University of South Dakota—find that synthetic strings are superior to animal-derived ones in sound, texture, and longevity.

 Speaking of glue, instruments made of wood are often held together by glue made from animal skins.
 Instruments made from carbon fiber, however, can be held together by epoxy.
 You can also choose an electric model with a solid body—no adhesive necessary.

 Although piano keys are rarely made of ivory these days, they can be made from the hooves, horns, and bones of various animals.
 Animals’ body parts are their own, so stick with the many piano manufacturers—including Steinway and Baldwin—that make their keys out of white plastic.

-Want to get animal-friendly tips and resources for your classroom every week?
+Want to get more animal-friendly tips and resources for your classroom?
 We’ll send them right to your inbox for free.
-Sign up for TeachKind’s Lesson of the Week e-mails today.
+Join TeachKind’s mailing list!